 In most business circles, there is talk of disruptive innovation, a newly defined approach to business that is sweeping every industry.
-Even though this form of innovation has existed for ages, we are really only now realising just how powerful it can be in defining the future of an industry.
+Even though disruptive innovation has existed for ages, we are really only now seeing examples of just how powerful it can be in defining the future of an industry.

 What is Disruptive Innovation?

 It might be updating a process or introducing a new committee, or department.
 Either way, the change is to improve the way that the business functions in pursuit of a specific goal.

 At this point, the innovative process is not just about improving a business.
 It is about changing the way that the entire industry operates, and it can be incredibly successful for some companies.